 IPS stands for “In Plane Switching“, which means “changing in the plane”.
 If the crystals are not to let light through, they lie horizontally, parallel to the screen (plane).
 If they are to let light through, they rotate along the horizontal axis and thus remain parallel to the plane (-> In Plane).

-The disadvantage of In-Plane Switching, type of LCD Panel panels is that the crystals cannot block the light from the backlight too well.
+The disadvantage of IPS panels is that the crystals cannot block the light from the backlight too well.

 The contrast and color intensity as well as the authenticity of the colors are largely retained.
-IPS panels are somewhat cheaper in production than Vertical Alignment, type of LCD Panel panels, which is why they are used in the majority of entry-level devices.
+IPS panels are somewhat cheaper in production than VA panels, which is why they are used in the majority of entry-level devices.

 Samsung calls this technology PLS (Plane-to-Line Switching), which is just another name for the same technology.
 You would only recognize it under high magnification, because the subpixels have a different shape.

 As mentioned at the beginning, they are actually LED-LCD televisions.
 Because every LCD TV needs a backlight and this is nowadays generated by LEDs.
 The LEDs either sit at the edge (usually the lower edge) of the screen (= Edge Lit) or directly behind the screen (= Direct LED).

 Unfortunately this backlight will always slightly shine through the liquid crystal layer.
 That’s why more expensive models have local dimming features.